Greek Turkey Meatballs

 - Using a 1/4 cup measure, form each meatball 1/4 cup in size, slightly flattened into patties.
 For best results, refrigerate before cooking to help hold their shape.

-- In a pan: spray olive oil in a large nonstick frying pan and cook over very low heat, until cooked through, turning halfway, about 5 minutes on each side. (or you can bake 350F 20-25 minutes).
+- In a pan: spray olive oil in a large nonstick frying pan and cook over very low heat, until cooked through, turning halfway, about 5 to 6 minutes on each side. (or you can bake 350F 20-25 minutes).

 - On the grill: clean grill well before cooking and spray grate with oil.
 Cook on low until cooked through, about 5 minutes on each side.